-IMPORTANT: States and local jurisdictions may have Fair Chance Hiring laws and ordinances-sometimes referred to as Ban the Box-which may require additional steps be taken by employers when considering criminal history information for employment screening purposes.
-These additional steps may include (i) individualized assessments; (ii) longer waiting periods; and (iii)
+IMPORTANT: States and local jurisdictions may have Fair Chance Hiring laws and ordinances-sometimes referred to as Ban the Box laws and ordinances-which may require additional steps be taken by employers when considering criminal history information for employment screening purposes.
+These additional steps may include (i) individualized assessments; (ii) longer waiting periods; (iii) additional disclosures to individuals who are the subject of a criminal history background check; (iv) and restrictions on if and when criminal information may even be considered.

-&lt;sup>10 15 U.S.C. § 1681a(k)(1)(B)(ii).
+10 15 U.S.C. § 1681a(k)(1)(B)(ii).

-&lt;sup>11 15 U.S.C. § 1681m(a).
+11 15 U.S.C. § 1681m(a).